 How do we develop a learning environment where grammar is learned through exploration without burnout?
-Keep reading for example activities of thematic contextual grammar activities that develops the four language skills simultaneously.
-Let’s see how can we apply contextual grammar teaching with some easy activities!
+Keep reading, for example, activities of thematic contextual grammar activities that simultaneously develop the four language skills.
+Then, let’s see how we can apply contextual grammar teaching with some easy activities!

 What is contextual grammar teaching and what kind of activities are recommended?

 The eternal debate of teaching grammar implicitly or explicitly will probably never cease.
 This debate created the need for further research, and now almost all researchers agree that grammar should not be taught explicitly.
 (Goode, 2000; Sams, 2003;).
-The rationale for teaching grammar in such a way is the early language acquisition – children learn their native language through an authentic context, and they can speak it perfectly without anyone explaining what is present simple or past simple.
+The rationale for teaching grammar in such a way is early language acquisition – children learn their native language through an authentic context.
+They can speak it perfectly without anyone explaining what is present simple or past simple.
 So how can we use this to contextualize grammar instruction?
-We can start by forgetting frontal teaching and drilling, and use authentic language in books, films, newspapers, and even songs.
+We can start by forgetting frontal teaching and drilling and use authentic language in books, films, newspapers, and even songs.

 Why should we avoid explicit grammar teaching?

-Traditional grammar instruction requires the memorization of grammar rules and terminology, along with drills and labeling of sentence parts in various textbooks.
-Even older dated research has proven that this method has little or no effect on improving student’s writing and language skills in general.
+Traditional grammar instruction requires memorizing grammar rules and terminology, along with drills and labeling of sentence parts in various textbooks.
+Unfortunately, even older dated research has proven that this method has little or no effect on improving student’s writing and language skills in general.
 (Meyer, 1986; Seliger, 1979).

 How can we contextualize grammar?

-Exploration instead of explanation is a great starting point for all teachers who are struggling to develop a contextually based approach to grammar.
-Your lesson planning process may experience ups and downs, but ultimately, the positive results will outnumber the negative ones.
+Exploration instead of explanation is a great starting point for all teachers struggling to develop a contextually based approach to grammar.
+Your lesson planning process may experience ups and downs, but the positive results will ultimately outnumber the negative ones.